UKLA 55th International Conference 2019

 By making space for play, this conference will invite delegates to consider the relationships between play, language and literacy.
 It will explore how, as teachers, researchers and literacy advocates, we can enable others to improvise and to imagine.
 It will also make space for delegates themselves to improvise, imagine and play with new possibilities.

-The Call for Papers will be circulated in Autumn 2018 and we look forward to seeing you all there!
+The Call for Papers will be open on October 1 and we look forward to seeing you all there!